-- By Saturday lunch time, car parks in the main shopping area will be full.
-If you've travelled by car, don't drive around looking for a space; use Snow Hill, Millennium Point or Five Ways car parks instead.
-Please note that Moat Lane, Pershore Street and Grand Central NCP car parks are all closed.
+- By Saturday lunch-time, car parks in the main shopping area will be full.
+If you have travelled by car, do not drive around looking for a space; use Snow Hill, Millennium Point or Five Ways car parks instead.

 Read more detailed travel advice and get help to plan your journey.